santtunurmi/santtunurmi/README.md

 ### Projects

-Minecraft Wall Calculator: This may seem like an odd little project, and it's not complex, I'll admit, but it was spawned from a genuine need for a programm that did exactly that functionality.
-After unsuccessfully trying to find one online, I simply coded it from scratch, when I had barely any coding experience.
-I still use it to this day.
+#### &nbsp; &nbsp; &nbsp; &nbsp; Minecraft Wall Calculator:

+&nbsp; &nbsp; &nbsp; &nbsp; This may seem like an odd little project, and it's not complex, I'll admit,<br />
+&nbsp; &nbsp; &nbsp; &nbsp; but it was spawned from a genuine need for a programm that did exactly this functionality.<br />
+&nbsp; &nbsp; &nbsp; &nbsp; After unsuccessfully trying to find one online, I simply coded it from scratch, when I had barely any coding experience.<br />
+&nbsp; &nbsp; &nbsp; &nbsp; I still use it to this day.

 ### Certifications